 Jan Magasanik (*1977, Ústí nad Labem, CZ) is an architect.
 He holds a degree from the Faculty of Art and Architecture, Technical University of Liberec.
 He did his internship in Prague with professor Bielický at the Academy of Arts, Architecture and Design and at 4A architekti.
 His first professional experience was at DaM with Petr Malinský and Richard Doležel.
 He moved to Copenhagen in 2006 to work at BIG – Bjarke Ingels Group.
 He collaborated on their projects for the Danish pavilion at the 2010 Expo in Shanghai, the Danish National Maritime Museum in Helsingor, the cultural center MÉCA in Bordeaux or the Warsaw Museum of Modern Art. www.big.dk

-Osamu Okamura (*1973, Tokio, JP) is an architect and the program director for reSITE’s international festival and conference on more livable cities, an A10 Coop correspondent, and a lecturer at ARCHIP / Architectural Institute in Prague.
+Osamu Okamura (*1973, Tokio, JP) is an architect and dean of the Faculty of Arts and Architecture at Technical University in Liberec.
+He worked as the program director for reSITE’s international festival and conference on more livable cities, an A10 Coop correspondent, and a lecturer at ARCHIP / Architectural Institute in Prague.
 He studied architecture at the Faculty of Architecture, CTU in Prague (2000) and conceptual art at the Academy of Arts, Architecture and Design in Prague (2003).
 From 2005 to 2012, Osamu was the editor-in-chief of ERA21.
 He was the official nominator of European Union Prize for Contemporary Architecture – Mies van der Rohe Award – for the Czech Republic and a former member of the Board of Directors of Czech Architecture Foundation.
 Currently he is a member the Commission for Urban Planning, Architecture and Public Space of Prague 7 District Council and the official certifier of the Registry of Artistic Performances of Czech art colleges and faculties for the field of architecture. www.resite.cz

 Vít Podráský (*1985, Prague, CZ) is an architect.
 He graduated from The Faculty of Architecture, CTU in Prague in 2011.
 As a student, he was also the chief of the Association of Architecture Students at his faculty and helped organize events – exhibitions, discussions, workshops.
 Vít worked in the 2H architecture studio and in Deltaplan.
 He has been working with Jan Žalský since 2012 and Michal Volf since 2013.
 He continues to engage in various activities connected to architecture and public space.
 Vít joined the ERA21 editorial board in 2015. www.podrasky.eu.